 SkyVenture completely immerses visitors in the world of high adventure skydiving, without ever having to pack a parachute, pull a ripcord, or jump out of a perfectly good airplane– and yet, anyone over the age of 3 years old can go.
 There is no falling sensation, you just float above the trampoline floor.
 In recent years, they’ve also added an indoor surfing simulator, a rock climbing wall and a fishpipe waterslide.
 This outing is super pricey at $90-100 per person but definitely memories to last a lifetime!
 Visit skyventurenh.com for more info.

 Family Skate at Rye Airfield, Rye NH

 I know a few dads (and moms) who wouldn’t mind the opportunity to dazzle and delight their offspring with some skateboarding tricks of yore.
 You know who you are.
-Rye Airfields hosts a Family Skate every Saturday and Sunday morning from 9am-11:45am for only $20 (for everyone!).
-Bring your own ride-ons or choose to rent equipment (includes pads, helmets and your choice of skateboard or scooter) for only $10 for the entire family.
-Super economical and a fun way to get active inside on a cold winter weekend.
+The whole family can skate on Saturday and Sunday mornings from 9am-11:45am for just $20!
+Bring your own ride-ons or choose to rent equipment (includes pads, helmets and your choice of skateboard or scooter) for the whole family for $10.
+Rye Airfield is super economical and a fun way to get active inside on a cold winter weekend.
 No reservation required.
 For more info, visit ryeairfield.com.